CT-GLIP: 3D Grounded Language-Image Pretraining with CT Scans and Radiology Reports for Full-Body Scenarios: Methods

 \subsection{Details about Zero-shot Evaluation}

-\textbf{16 representative abnormalities over 7 common organs}.
-The evaluation of zero-shot abnormality detection requires the model to identify whether the given organ is abnormal.
-As shown in Fig.~\ref{fig:stat_organ}, we first select the 7 most frequent organs, including the spleen, pancreas, aorta, gallbladder, kidney, liver, and lung.
-Then, we select 1-3 most common abnormalities from these 7 organs.
-Figure~\ref{fig:stat_report} illustrates the word cloud of the radiology report over our dataset.
-In Table~\ref{tab:ab_stat}, we present 16 abnormalities from 7 frequent organs.
-Figure~\ref{fig:ab_auc} shows the AUC of zero-shot abnormality detection over 16 abnormalities on MiT backbones.
-The result demonstrates the superiority of our proposed CT-GLIP.
+\textbf{Dataset}.
+We evaluate zero-shot performance on a test set of 1,130 samples.
+For zero-shot organ recognition, the target 104 organs are those segmented by TotalSegmentator~\cite{wasserthal2023totalsegmentator}.
+For the zero-shot abnormality detection, we first select the 14 most frequent anatomical regions covering 7 organs, including the spleen, pancreas, aorta, gallbladder, kidney, liver, and lung.
+Then, we select the 1-3 most common abnormalities from these 7 organs shown below: \begin{itemize} \item Spleen: splenomegaly and spleen calcification. \item Pancreas: acute pancreatitis, chronic pancreatitis, and pancreatic duct stones. \item Aorta: arteriosclerosis of the aorta. \item Kidney: kidney stone and renal cyst. \item Liver: fatty liver, hepatic cyst, and hepatic calcification. \end{itemize}

-\textbf{Inference for zero-shot organ classification}.
-Fig.~\ref{fig:zs_organ} illustrates the inference process for zero-shot organ classification.
-In particular, we first generate organ descriptions for all 104 organs by a given template.
-We then convert these descriptions into text embeddings using expert text encoder.
-Meanwhile, the corresponding CT scans and multi-organ segmentation are fed into the 3D image encoder to produce organ-level visual embeddings.
-The class label whose text embedding is closest to the image embedding is then predicted as the most likely class for the organ.
+\textbf{Implementation Details}.
+Fig.~\hyperref[fig:zeroshot]{4a} illustrates the inference process for zero-shot organ recognition.
+In particular, we first generate organ descriptions for all 104 organs using a given template.
+We then convert these descriptions into text embeddings using an expert text encoder.
+Meanwhile, the corresponding CT scans and multi-organ segmentation are fed into the 3D vision encoder to produce organ-level visual embeddings.
+The organ label whose text embedding is closest to the grounded visual embedding is then predicted as the most likely category for the organ.
 This approach allows CT-GLIP to perform 104-way organ classification tasks on CT scans using just organ descriptions of possible outcomes, enabling accurate and flexible classification without direct training on the task's specific classes.
-The results of zero-shot organ classification on top-1 accuracy are shown in Table~\ref{tab:zeroshot}.

-\textbf{Inference for zero-shot abnormality detection}.
-In Fig.~\ref{fig:zeroshot}, we illustrate the inference process of zero-shot abnormality detection.
+Fig.~\hyperref[fig:zeroshot]{4c} presents the inference process of zero-shot abnormality detection.
 For each test CT image, we provide a pair of normal and abnormal text descriptions with corresponding organ segmentation.
 We assess the similarity between the organ-level grounded visual features and both normal and abnormal textual embeddings for each targeted abnormality.
 The prediction is made based on the higher similarity score.
 Clearly, zero-shot abnormality detection operates as a binary classification task.